Zobo drink is another one of Nigeria’s popular drinks.

-The standard zobo drink can be made with just three ingredients – the zobo leaves, pineapples and ginger but as you already know, the zobo have a somewhat sugary taste, most people chose to add few cubes of sugar or just used joccy’s pineapple flavor which already contains the needed quantity of sweetener and flavor.
+The standard zobo drink can be made with just three ingredients – the zobo leaves, choice of flavor and ginger but as you already know, the zobo have a somewhat sugary taste, most people chose to add few cubes of sugar or just used joccy’s pineapple flavor which already contains the needed quantity of sweetener and flavor.

 There are several other flavors for making zobo, foster Clark’s pineapple flavor is just one of them; you will find them in any Nigerian market, especially those selling the zobo leaves.

 How to Make ZoboHand-pick every unwanted substance from the zobo leaves and start cooking with about 3 liters of water.
 If you want to wash the zobo leaves before cooking, be careful so you don’t wash away the original nutrient, don’t soak before washing, just pour water, wash and transfer into the cooking pot.

 Cook for another ten to fifteen minutes before you taste the zobo, it may taste soured. allow to cool a little, filter and add the joccy pineapple flavor that already contained sugar.
 You don’t want it too sweet.
 So add a teaspoon and observe.
 Refrigerate.
 That is how to make zobo, its easy right?

 Zobo is one of the popular Nigerian drinks, it is easy to make and can be made in under 30 minutes.
 Serve chilled with your favorite snack.